KierkaK/FromZeroToHero/README.md

 During ower classes we will use **PyCharm Community Edition**: https://www.jetbrains.com/pycharm/

 ### 5. Browser
-I also expect to see as your brouser Google Chrome of Firefox.
+I also expect to see as your browser Google Chrome of Firefox.